aryounce/aws-pricing/README.md

 ---

-> **Warning**
-> This is currently broken and failing due to the bug described in https://github.com/mheffner/aws-pricing/issues/46 (see https://github.com/mheffner/aws-pricing/issues/46#issuecomment-1290822647 for more details).
-We're actively working on the issue and will post progress as it happens.

----

 The AWS Pricing [Google Sheets add-on](https://workspace.google.com/marketplace/app/aws_pricing/328915503637) allows you to incorporate the latest AWS pricing data in your Google Sheets spreadsheets.
 This makes it easy to perform cloud cost analysis directly in Sheets without error-prone copy-and-paste from pricing websites.
 Pricing data tracks the latest discounts from AWS.

 For usage examples and documentation see the [help file](Help.md).